 I believe that two main energies lead our way:

-• The DOING energy is the energy that facilitates actions.
+The DOING energy is the energy that facilitates actions.

-• The BEING energy consists of our thoughts, emotions, fears, aspirations, perspectives, and limiting beliefs.
+The BEING energy consists of our thoughts, emotions, fears, aspirations, perspectives, and limiting beliefs.

 The Being and Doing energies do not compete with each other, but mostly, there is one that is more dominant than the other.
 As I shared in my first article, we redefine who we are in the new reality in times of change and transition (even when positive).
 The experience of redefining who we are and saying goodbye to the old one is a shape of grief.

 One of the leaders I worked with had to take her team through Reorg.
 The team will move to a Matrix structure.
 If people previously reported to one manager, now they will report to many.
 The authority of the managers was not clear as often when an organization chose to shift into a matrix structure.
 It was a significant change for the company.
 This leader prepared for this change and how to communicate it for a long time.
 From strategic planning to role plays, she was ready for the change.
-She even did some work on her own resistance to the new way of work.
+She even did some work independently to resist the new way of work.

 After communicating the change to her team, the leader I coached met with the new team.
-They took a few moments for intros, and then she jumped into a working session.
+They took a few moments for intros, then she jumped into a working session.
 She wanted to discuss the gaps she identified with the management team and how the team could improve on those gaps.
 The conversation with the new management team did not go as expected.

 "You won't believe how sarcastic they were, I was not able to achieve any productive conversation with them.
 I am surprised by how resistant and disrespectful they were!"